-The Corona special regulations of the Darmstadt University of Applied Sciences, which are valid as of 01.02.2021, provide for a failed attempt regulation for examinations in §5 (4):
+The Corona special regulations of the Darmstadt University of Applied Sciences, which are valid as of 01.05.2022, do not provide a failed attempt regulation for examinations in §5 (4):

 Theses are currently being written under exceptional challenges.
 Situations concerning the cooperation with your practice partner should be discussed with your supervisor, as well as possible problems in obtaining literature (closed libraries etc.).
 Due to the special circumstances, it is possible, in consultation with your supervisor, to modify the topic if necessary, e.g. to convert a practical thesis into a literature thesis.
 Upon reasoned request, the processing period can also be extended.

 The colloquium will be held without attendance until further notice.
 Please coordinate the procedure, the use of online tools and the prior submission of presentation slides (PDF format) with your supervisor.